 Some of these can also offer interesting map visualisations and statistical breakdowns.
-Now if you do not want to use any of these online tools then you can simply list your flights in a spreadsheet or remain analogue and use a notebook!
+Now if you do not want to use any of these online tools then you can simply create a ‘my past flights’ spreadsheet or remain analogue and use a notebook!

 A note of caution, it is best not to publicly display a list of future booked flights.

 Putting Together your Flight History

 Over the last year we started the process of putting together our own detailed flight history which spans decades.
 Whilst it’s easy to find flight details of recent flights it does get harder the further back you go!
 You may need to do some significant detective work…the process can be quite fun and nostalgic looking back at old flights and trips taken.

 You can potentially find various details of your past flights from the following:

 - old boarding passes if you have kept any of them (including digital pdf files as well).
 This can give you flight number, seat number and flight departure time – note the date is often day/month but not the year.